Gulf of Sidra incident (1981)

-In the first Gulf of Sidra incident, 19 August 1981, two Libyan Sukhoi Su-22M3 Fitter-G fired upon two U.S. Grumman F-14A Tomcats and were subsequently shot down off the Libyan coast.
+In the first Gulf of Sidra incident, 19 August 1981, two Libyan Air Force Sukhoi Su-22M3 fighters fired upon two United States Navy Grumman F-14A Tomcats and were subsequently shot down off the Libyan coast, by AIM-9L Sidewinder missiles.
+The US Navy records that both Libyan pilots ejected and were safely recovered, but one F-14 pilot reported seeing one Su-22 parachute failing to open.
+These were the first aircraft shootdowns by the US over the Mediterranean Sea since theater combat in World War II.

 Libya had claimed that the entire Gulf was their territory, at 32° 30′ N, with an exclusive 62 nmi fishing zone, which Libyan leader Muammar Gaddafi asserted as "The Line of Death" in 1973.
 Two further incidents occurred in the area in 1986 and in 1989.

 Background

 A U.S. Navy McDonnell F-4J Phantom II of Fighter Squadron VF-74 "Be-Devilers" escorting a Libyan Mikoyan-Gurevich MiG-23 over the Gulf of Sidra in August 1981.

 In 1973, Libya claimed the Gulf of Sidra as a closed bay and part of its territorial waters.
 This prompted the United States to conduct Freedom of Navigation (FON) operations in the area since the claim did not meet the criteria established by international law.
 Libya often confronted U.S. forces in and near the gulf, and on two occasions its fighter jets opened fire on U.S. reconnaissance flights off the Libyan coast; once in early 1973 and again in late 1980.
 FON operations intensified when Ronald Reagan became president.